Sahith3637/CredWiseCustomer/docs/projectInfo.md

 # CredWise Customer Management System

+## Recent Updates
+- **Repayment API**: The repayment response (`RepaymentScheduleDto`) now includes a `paymentType` property, reflecting the payment method used for each installment.
+- **How It Works API**: Added `GET /api/HowItWorks` endpoint, returning the loan process steps as a list of `HowItWorksStepDto`.
+- **Document Upload**: Added `POST /api/Loan/upload-loan-product-document` endpoint for uploading required documents for loan products.
+- **DTO Documentation**: All DTOs for user, loan, repayment, FD, and document management are now documented in this file for easy reference.
+- **API Endpoint Documentation**: All major endpoints are listed with their request/response DTOs and usage examples.
+- **Payment History by User**: Added `GET /api/Repayment/user/{userId}/payment-history` endpoint to fetch all payment transactions for a user.

 ## Project Overview
-CredWise Customer Management System is a .NET 8.0 based application that provides comprehensive user management functionality with secure authentication and authorization features.
+CredWise Customer Management System is a .NET 8.0 based application that provides comprehensive user, loan, repayment, and document management functionality with secure authentication and authorization features.

 ## Project Structure
 The solution is organized into multiple projects following Clean Architecture principles: